 How do balloon payments impact my resale value?

 There are a range of factors to consider when choosing a balloon payment, but one of the most important is the expected value of your vehicle at the end of the loan term.

 Ideally, your balloon should be less than or equal to the value of the vehicle when it’s due.
 By following this rule of thumb, if you wish to change vehicles at the end of your loan you are effectively left with a zero balance from which to start your new loan contract - or better still, a deposit to put towards your next vehicle.

 Key to determining a vehicle's resale value at the end of the loan term will be the kilometres travelled.
 If the estimated travel is more than the approximate 15,000 to 20,000 kilometres travelled by the "average" driver annually, the expected resale value and balloon payment may need to be adjusted.
 The reverse is also true - a vehicle expected to travel less than the average could reasonably be expected to retain a greater percentage of its original value.
 Read our tips for protecting car resale value for more information.

 Regardless of how your balloon payment compares with the vehicle's value at the end of your loan term, it's important to note that the balloon can usually be refinanced (subject to approval) at the end of the original loan contract if you wish to retain the vehicle.

-Talk to your dedicated finance consultant to find out more about striking the right balance between your monthly repayments and your end of term obligations.
+By talking to one of our finance specialists you'll be able to find out about striking the right balance between your monthly repayments and your end of term obligations.
 We have access to a wide range of lenders, and some of the most flexible finance products available.
 We’ll look at your individual financial position and help find an option to suit your requirements.